mike-cintolo/Video_And_Audio_Collection/README.md

 ## Overview

-This project showcases my data collection, web scraping, database design, and data analysis expertise.
+This project showcases my expertise in data collection, web scraping, database design, and data analysis.
 I collected and analyzed a diverse dataset of video and audio files from various sources, including TV shows, old-time radio programs, movies, music, and audiobooks.
 This README provides an overview of the project and its key components.

 ## Project Components